The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: : a Physical Motivation

-The primary reason for this optimism is that the Standard Model gauge group $G_{SM} = SU(3) \times SU(2) \times U(1) \subset E_8$ (recall that the $SU(3)$ factor for QCD governing the dynamics of baryons and the $SU(2) \times U(1)$, that of QED, governing the leptons).
+The primary reason for this optimism is that the {\blue Standard Model} (SM) gauge group $G_{SM} = SU(3) \times SU(2) \times U(1) \subset E_8$ (recall that the $SU(3)$ factor for QCD governs the dynamics of baryons and the $SU(2) \times U(1)$ factor for QED, the leptons).
 It has been an old question in particle physics as to why the Standard Model gauge group is of the structure of non-semisimple Lie group but is rather such a seemingly arbitrary product of three unitary groups.

 The fact that $G_{SM}$ is not a (semi-)simple Lie group has troubled many physicists since the early days: it would be more pleasant to place the baryons and leptons in the same footing by allowing them to be in the same representation of a larger simple gauge group.
 This is the motivation for the sequence in \eqref{embed} below: starting from $SU(5)$, theories whose gauge groups are simple are called {\bf grand unified theories} (GUTs), the most popular historically had been $SU(5)$, $SO(10)$ and $E_6$, long before string theory came onto the scene in theoretical physics.
 Various attempts have been made in harnessing the following inclusion of Lie groups